The Missing Cross to Purity

 And so, friends, this is the thing in short and plainness,

-all that have come over into your plantations, and islands,
+all who have come over into your plantations, and islands,

 either to minister or plant, or as passengers to see the country,